Maybe.

-Could that person try and impersonate you?
-Sure.
+Could that person try to impersonate you?
+Certainly.

 Would that person see everyone on your contact list?
-No.
+Certainly not.

 This is an important aspect of account ownership that applies to all services, not just Yahoo.